 This script is made available through the GNU General Public License v2-licensed project: github.com/alpacacode/Homebrewn-Scripts.
 Note that full license and source code are publicly available in the previous links.

-Per script comments, please take precaution and back-up the virtual appliance’s boot sector.
+Per script comments, please take precaution and back-up the virtual appliance’s boot sector, or Snapshot of server

 # The script will first resize the partition by changing the partition end sector of the selected partition, and then after a reboot resize the filesystem.